Ayilo

 Ayilo, also known as ayilor, hyile, and ferinkasa, is a Ghanaian term for bentonite clay.
 It is a baked solid white clay usually taken by pregnant women.
 They are usually baked into egg-shaped balls.
 Ewes call it agatawoe/agatawe, Gas called it ayilo, English call it kaolin and the Akans call it shirew/shile.
 Ayilo is mined primarily from a village in the Volta Region.
 It is first mined in the form of colored kaolin rocks from deep down the land.
 The rocks are then broken into smaller fragments and the colored parts are peeled off before pounding or grinding into powder.
 The powdered clay is mixed with water and shaped into egg like pieces and sun baked.

-Location

-Ayilo is mostly made in Anfoega in the Volta Region of Ghana.
+Production

+Ayilo is produced from kaolin-tye clay that is industrially or informally mined, chiefly from deposits at Anfoega in the Volta Region of Ghana.
+The clay is dug from deep in the ground, broken up, and the raw ore is milled or ground into a fine powder, larger particles and blocks are removed in this process.
+The powdered clay is mixed with water into a uniform paste, which is molded commonly into egg-shaped or sausage-shaped pieces and then baked or sun-dried to reduce its moisture content and firm up its shape; in some cases it is also smoked to add aroma.
+The finished product is distributed to markets throughout Ghana.

+Consumption and reasons for use

+Eating ayilo is a recognized instance of geophagy, and clinical literature classifies deliberate, repeated consumption of non-food substances such as clay, as a form of pica.
+A 2019 study of pregnant women attending antenatal clinics in the Ho municipality of Ghana found a geophapy prevalence of 48.4% among the 217 women surveyed, and reported comparable prevalence figures (ranging from roughly 28% to 57%) from earlier studies conducted in Accra, Kumasi, and other Ghana localities.
+In that study, women most commonly cited the clay's smell and taste as reasons for eating it, alongside cravings, peer or family influence, and traditional beliefs that it relieves nausea, vomiting, and other pregnancy-related discomfort, or that it can quench hunger.
+Many researchers reported having first tried clay in childhood, before continuing or resuming the practice in adulthood or during pregnancy.